Police: Man was nearly 3 times legal limit when he slammed truck into Dedham house

 Alexander Mann, 24, was arraigned Monday on charges including OUI, causing serious bodily injury and marked lanes violation, according to Dedham police.
 He was released on $2,500 bail after a not guilty plea was entered on his behalf.

-The woman in her 70s was sitting on a couch inside her house on Sprague Street around 8 p.m. when the truck crashed through the home, leaving her trapped underneath the vehicle, Dedham Deputy Fire Chief James Neilan said.
+The woman in her 70s was visiting a friend on Sprague Street and sitting on a couch watching TV around 8 p.m. when the truck crashed through the home, leaving her trapped underneath the vehicle, Dedham Deputy Fire Chief James Neilan said.

 Emergency crews had to get creative as they tried to rescue her without hurting her further.